build-ai-applications/Eval-Image-Text/README.md

 ## 🎯 Summary
 - **PaddleOCR** is the ideal choice for fast and accurate extraction.
 - **PaddleOCR, Pytesseract and PyOCR** provide fast extraction.
-- While **EasyOCR** is accurate but is the least fast among the frameworks evaluated.
+- While **EasyOCR** is accurate but is the slowest among the frameworks evaluated.
 - **DocTR** requires a large input image.

 ## 🚀 How to Use